jakt/JANetworking/README.md

     }
 ```
 All methods must return a resource generic object type.
-### JANetworking
+### Making Server Calls
-`JANetworking.loadJSON` takes in a resource generic type and a completion block.
-Using `JANetworking.loadJSON` will automatically detect the **[JANetworkingError](/JANetworking/JANetworkingError.swift)**  from our stack.
+Use `JANetworking.loadJSON` to actually make your server calls.
+This function takes in a resource generic type and a completion block and returns you the object type defined in your resource.

-Finally on your `ViewController`.
-You can call:
 #### Get All Posts
 ```
 JANetworking.loadJSON(Post.all()) { data, error in